 The Corporation is exempt from tax under the Income Tax Act (Canada) ["ITA"] if not less than 90% of the capital of the Corporation is owned by the City and not more than 10% of the income of the Corporation is derived from activities carried on outside the municipal geographical boundaries of the City.
-In addition, the Corporation's subsidiaries are also exempt from tax under the ITA provided that all of their capital is owned by the Corporation and not more than 10% of their respective income is from activities carried on outside the municipal geographical boundaries of the City.
+In addition, the Corporation's subsidiaries are also exempt from tax under the ITA provided that all of their capital is owned by the Corporation and not more than 10% of their respective income is from activities carried on outside the municipal geographical boundaries carried on outside the municipal geographical boundaries carried on outside the municipal geographical boundaries of the City.
 A corporation exempt from tax under the ITA is also exempt from tax under the Taxation Act, 2007 (Ontario) ["TA"] and the Corporations Tax Act (Ontario) ["CTA"].